ospalh/anki-addons/pages/Dvorak keys.md

 The point is to remember the key positions, rather than the characters the keys usually produce.

-There are two sets of keys to use, with the four typing fingers of the left hand in the row above the home row, going from “again” with the
+There are three sets of keys to use, with the four typing fingers of the left hand in the row above the home row, going from “again” with the
-<span class="qtbase" id="pinky">little finger</span>, through “hard”
+<span class="qtbase pinky">little finger</span>, through “hard”
 with the ring finger, “good” for the middle finger to “easy” for the index finger.